Ararara: Credits

-Release

-The song was digitally released on 19 September 2018.

 Music video

 The song is picturised on Pravin Tarde, who is a director of the film.
 The song featured gangsters Amol Shinde and Vitthal Shelar, which later embroiled the song in a controversy.
 It was choreographed by Umesh Jadhav.
 Punit Balan and Abhijeet Bhosale also appeared in the song.

 Reception

 It was crossed over 1 million views in YouTube just in 10 days.
 Later song gained 50 million views.

 Controversy

 Controversy emerged over the inclusion of criminals Amol Shinde and Vitthal Shelar in a song.
 Shelar, from Botarwadi in Mulshi, has a criminal record for extortion and kidnapping, leading to two deaths.
 Shinde, the uncontested Sarpanch of Watunde village, faces multiple charges, including murder, robbery, and rioting.